 Training is provided in verification of insurance coverage, assignment of diagnostic and procedural codes, as well as both manual and computerized claim preparation.
 Review and follow-up procedures for the major carriers are included in addition to posting and balancing of accounts.
-The student will be able to recognize, evaluate, and interpret inconsistencies, discrepancies, and inaccuracies in the billing procedure.
+Students will be able to recognize, evaluate and interpret inconsistencies, discrepancies, and inaccuracies in the billing procedure.
 Physician billing as well as facility billing procedures are developed.

 Medical Insurance Specialist is the second stage of the three step program option.
 The students may elect to stop-out at the end of any one of the three stages depending upon their career and educational objectives.

 - Medical Receptionist, Level I Certificate, 16.5 credit hours